 Firstly due to the vast contrast in legislation throughout Australia, we have created separate pages containing tailored legal information for each jurisdiction.

-If your work accident took place in any of the states below, please follow the appropriate link so we can show you the most relevant content.
+If you suffered an injury due to being provided with the wrong PPE in any of the states below, please follow the appropriate link so we can show you the most relevant content.

 Making a claim

 If you’ve suffered an accident or an injury as a result of wrong or faulty PPE then you could be eligible to make a claim.
-If you think your employer hasn’t done something right, call us on 1800 106 107 for a no-obligation quote.
+If you think your employer hasn’t done something right, call our WorkSafe and WorkCover specialists on 1800 106 107 for a no-obligation quote.

 What is PPE?

 PPE or Personal protective equipment is used to minimise the risk to a worker’s health and safety.
 If PPE is legally required, this must be provided to workers by the company at no charge to the employees.

 Some common accidents and injuries that occur as a result of wrong or faulty PPE include but are not limited to:

 - Eye injuries

 If your employer has not done their job properly in keeping you safe, then they may be liable for the pain, suffering you have incurred following your accident.